 - Freely eat seasonal fruits, nuts, whole grains, legumes, vegetables, aromatic herbs, and vegetable oils from the first cold press.

-- Drink lemon water and sweeten with rosemary honey.
+- Drink lemon water and sweeten it with rosemary honey.

 - Take in moderation white wheat and tapioca semolina, jams, and cane sugar.